BQSKit/bqskit/docs/guides/usegpus.md

 manager_pid=$!
 wait_for_outgoing_thread_in_manager_log
 ```
 6. Starting the BQSKit server indicating that there is a single manager in the current server.
-Waiting untill the server connects to the manager before continuing to start the workers.
+Waiting until the server connects to the manager before continuing to start the workers.
 ```bash
 echo "starting BQSKit server"
 bqskit-server $hostname -vvv &>> $server_log_file &